OVERVIEW

 POLICY

-The Ministries of Social Affairs and Employment draw up minimum national standards for career guidance, programme information and study choice-related activities for secondary education, upper secondary vocational education and tertiary education.
+The Ministries of Social Affairs and Employment set minimum national standards for career guidance and study choice activities across secondary, upper secondary vocational, and tertiary education.
+Career education and guidance are legally embedded in the curricula of pre-vocational and VET colleges.

 SERVICES AND PRACTICE